An algorithm to recognize regular singular Mahler systems: Examples

-We propose to check whether or not the $3$-Mahler system associated to this matrix is regular singular at $0$.
-Since we already know an homogeneous linear equation associated with this system, it is not necessary to run Algorithm \ref{Algo:Cyclic}.
-Algorithm \ref{Algo:d} applied to this system returns $d:=2$.
+We propose to check whether or not the $3$-Mahler system associated with this matrix is regular singular at $0$.
+Since we already know a homogeneous linear equation associated with this system, it is not necessary to run Algorithm \ref{Algo:Cyclicbis}.
+Algorithm \ref{Algo:dbis} applied to this system returns $d:=2$.
 We now run Algorithm \ref{Algo:dfixed} with $d=2$.
 We have $\val(A)=-3$, $\val(A^{-1})=-6$ and thus $ \nu_2=-3$ and $\mu_2= 6$.
-We can compute $N$ and $M$:

-where we left empty blocks for the ones corresponding to zero-matrices in the $2$-gridded block decomposition of $M$ and $N$.
-In that case, the vector space $\inters$ is spanned by the transpose of the two linearly independent vectors
+In that case, the vector space $\inters_2$ is spanned by the transpose of the two linearly independent vectors

-In particular, $\inters$ has dimension $2$ and, from Theorem \ref{thm:Espace}, the system is regular singular at $0$.
-One can check that these vectors are eigenvectors of the matrix $M$ for the eigenvalue $1$.
+In particular, $\inters_2$ has dimension $2$ and, from Theorem \ref{thm:Espace}, the system is regular singular at $0$.
+One can check that these vectors are eigenvectors of the matrix $M_2$ for the eigenvalue $1$.
 Thus the matrix $R$ is the identity matrix of size $2$.
-In particular, the associated gauge transformation $\Psi$ is a fundamental matrix of solution because it satisfies
+In particular, the associated gauge transformation $\Gtr$ given by Algorithm \ref{Algo:dfixed} is a fundamental matrix of solutions because it satisfies